kkrruumm/void-install-script/README.md

 --Option to install nftables with a default firewall config --Various security related modules

--Option to choose between grub and UKI to boot the system
+-Option to choose between grub, zfsbootmenu (with zfs only), and UKI to boot the system

 -Option to encrypt installation disk
 --With UKI setup, encryption will encrypt both /boot and / using luks2